paul-s-111/MLE-mini-project/README.md

 APPROACH

 Data preprocessing:
-- normalize feature for similar scaling (0-1)
+- normalize features for similar scaling (0-1)
 - hot-one encoded features for year / month / day / hours / minutes (or maybe only month / day / hours)
-- augment data by adding more features? (examples: squareroot / lagged / (other augmentations) temperature / solar radiation / (other features)
+- augment data by adding more features? (examples: squareroot / lagged / (other augmentations) of temperature / solar radiation / (other features)
 - add new features by combination of different features
 - reduce features? (--> with LASSO regression)
 - label test data